luhof/croqueunmort/README.md

 ### done

-base MVC
+yes

 ### todo
 <p>
-die from exhaustion
+- die from exhaustion
+- like system
 </p>